 photo credit: Anna Hutchcroft

-Sammy Hawker engages processes of analogue photography, chromatography and cymatics to facilitate the expression of more-than human realms.
+Sammy’s works form a vast and ongoing archive, documenting sites and moments of exchange through techniques of photography, chromatography and cymatics.
 The resulting imagery is worked into multidisciplinary, immersive exhibitions which encompass photography, printmaking, text, sculpture, sound and moving image.

 The artist acknowledges the Traditional Custodians of the lands and waters which on (and with) she creates her work.
 She extends this acknowledgement to all First Peoples of Australia and recognise their continual connection and care for Country.
 5% (or more) of profits from Sammy’s artwork sales goes towards organisations supporting the vitality of Country.
+Read more about Sammy’s approach to process here.

-photo credit: Brenton McGeachie
+Canberra Contemporary (2024) | photo credit: Brenton McGeachie

 Copyright © All rights reserved.